-Afghanistan has the twelfth highest density of working horses, donkeys and mules in the world with over 1.7 million animals.
-Many of these are vulnerable because they work in difficult conditions – pulling and carrying heavy loads in brick kilns and carrying loads in urban areas.
+Afghanistan has the twelfth highest density of working horses and donkeys in the world with over 1.7 million animals.
+Many of these are vulnerable because they work in difficult conditions – pulling and carrying heavy loads in brick kilns and urban areas.
+The post conflict situation, the continuous droughts and the ongoing internal warfare in Afghanistan has severely damaged basic infrastructure, which has left the government and the aid agencies with very limited resources for development.
+Currently it is estimated that 36% of the total population in Afghanistan are living below the poverty line and over 80% of the equine owning communities fall within this category.

 Making a difference

-The Brooke has worked in partnership with the Dutch Committee for Afghanistan (DCA) since 2007, training paravets to improve veterinary services for working horses and donkeys, and working with users to improve animal welfare.
-The DCA trains a considerable number of animal health workers every year, with six months’ training for each person providing key services.
+The Brooke has worked in partnership with the Dutch Committee for Afghanistan (DCA) since 2008, training Paravets to improve veterinary services for working horses and donkeys.
+The DCA provides six months of training to a considerable number of Animal Health workers every year, who provide key services for the working equines.

-- The primary focus of the Brooke’s work in Afghanistan is to improve animal welfare through changes in human behaviour.
+The primary focus of the Brooke’s work in Afghanistan is to improve animal welfare through changes in human behaviour.
 It’s important that animal owners and users are able to identify and prevent problems before they happen.
-We are supporting animal owners to use cart poles, cart lubrication, water troughs (at fifty per cent local contribution) and adequate stable ventilation to improve the welfare of horses, donkeys and mules.

 Read the latest blog posts about Afghanistan here and here